acquire-project/acquire-docs/docs/api_reference.md

     """Returns a dictionary of the Property attributes."""
 ```

-- `writable`: A boolean indicating whether the propetry can be overwritten.
+- `writable`: A boolean indicating whether the property can be written.

 - `low`: Floating point number.